Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-target/README.md

 ### Cross-channel session support

-The Target extension (version 3.2.0 for iOS) and (version 1.3.0 for Android) now supports additional setters and getters for tnt ID and session ID to enable cross-channel sessions by using these APIs in conjunction with Target APIs on another channel e.g. at.js Javascript library.
+The Target extension (version 3.2.0 for iOS) and (version 1.3.0 for Android) now supports additional setters and getters for the tnt ID and the session ID to enable cross-channel sessions by using these APIs in conjunction with Target APIs on another channel e.g. `at.js` Javascript library.

-The session ID and tnt ID should be set in the mobile SDK prior to issuing any Target prefetch or execute requests.
-This will allow the SDK to do the following :
+The session ID and tnt ID should be set in the Mobile SDK prior to issuing any Target prefetch or execute requests.
+This will allow the SDK to do the following:

 * Persist and use the provided session ID in the subsequent Target request(s) instead of generating one locally and using it.
 The session expiry will be governed by the `target.sessionTimeout` SDK configuration setting.
 * Persist and use the provided tnt ID in the subsequent Target request(s).
 * Persist and use the Target edge host value, derived from the profile hint supplied in the tnt ID, in the subsequent Target request(s).
-For example: if the provided tnt ID value is `66E5C681-4F70-41A2-86AE-F1E151443B10.35_0`, the mobile SDK will set the Target edge host value to `mboxedge35.tt.omtrdc.net` (based on the supplied profile hint `35_0`).
+For example: if the provided tnt ID value is `66E5C681-4F70-41A2-86AE-F1E151443B10.35_0`, the Mobile SDK will set the Target edge host value to `mboxedge35.tt.omtrdc.net` (based on the supplied profile hint `35_0`).

 Additionally, the current Target session ID and tnt ID values can be retrieved from the mobile SDK by using the corresponding getter APIs.